vahidbas/ssmkit/doc/global/tutorial01.md

 State estimation
 -----------------
-There are a number of state estimation tools are under the namespace of `ssmpack::filter`.
+There are a number of state estimation tools are under the namespace of `ssmkit::filter`.
 In practice state estimation filters are model-based.
 That means they are build having in mind particular type of SSM.
-Using this fact in 'ssmpack' process objects are used to define filters.
+Using this fact in 'ssmkit' process objects are used to define filters.
 Each `filter` may particularly be useful for some specific type of process models.
 This is statically checked and your code will not compile if you try to make a filter object with wrong SSM model.